Applied Economics of Arctic Natural Resources

 In the exercises we will use Excel (or similar), so basic spreadsheet skills are useful.

 The course is taught in Nuuk, Greenland, and is coordinated with courses taught by Aarhus University.
 Students must cover costs of travel and accommodation in Nuuk.
-However, the course is organized in collaboration with Greenland Institute of Natural Resources, which makes it possible to get assistance to find accommodation in Nuuk and apply for funding to cover part of the costs.
+However, the course is organized in collaboration with Greenland Institute of Natural Resources, which makes it possible to get assistance to find accommodation in Nuuk.

 Throughout the course we will work with case studies in the exercises.
 While working with the exercises the teacher is available for discussion and individual feedback regarding approaches, results and interpretations.
 Further feedback is given at class level in plenary discussions.